 - Seat belt injuries

 If you have suffered injuries in a rear-end crash caused by another driver, you should not be left with the financial burden of your treatment and recovery.
-A Maryland rear end accidents attorney at William G. Kolodner Personal Injury Lawyers can help you pursue the fair compensation you deserve.
+A Maryland rear end accidents attorney at WGK Personal Injury Lawyers can help you pursue the fair compensation you deserve.

 Rear-End Accident Statistics in Maryland